Joey Gallo Preview, Player Props: Twins vs. Rangers

-Joey Gallo and his .379 on-base percentage over his past 10 games (81 points higher than his season-long percentage), will be in action for the Minnesota Twins versus the Texas Rangers and Max Scherzer on September 1 at 8:05 PM ET.
+Joey Gallo -- with a slugging percentage of .050 in his past 10 games (including no home runs) -- will be in action for the Minnesota Twins versus the Texas Rangers, with Jon Gray on the hill, on September 3 at 2:35 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Guardians.
+In his previous game he had a hitless showing (0-for-1) against the Rangers.

 Joey Gallo Game Info & Props vs. the Rangers